RasaHQ/medicare_locator/README.md

 ### Files for Rasa Core model

-- **data/stories.md** file contains some training stories whic respresent the conversations between a user and the assistant.
+- **data/stories.md** file contains some training stories which represent the conversations between a user and the assistant.
 - **domain.yml** file describes the domain of the assistant which includes intents, entities, slots, templates and actions the assistant should be aware of.
-- **actions.py** file contains a code of a custom action which retrieves a Chuck Norris joke by making an external API call.
+- **actions.py** file contains the code of a custom action which retrieves a Chuck Norris joke by making an external API call.

 ## How to use this starter-pack?
 1. You can train the Rasa NLU model by running: